Blowin’ In The Wind Chords | Bob Dylan Guitar Lesson

 | C G/B D D/A D/F# | G C C/G | C G/B D/F# | G |

-Here’s a chord chart of the complete song in the key of G (capo on fret 7).
+To help you visualise the full structure, here’s a chord chart of the complete song in G (with a capo on fret 7).

 Blowin' In The Wind chord chart.